 After 20 seconds, the next button will display where you can proceed with submitting the transaction.

 Before submitting the wire transfer, Alipay asks follow-up questions based on what is listed for the reason for the transfer.
 In this case, I selected travel and it asked me how the sender will be traveling abroad and will the sender be traveling independently or with a group.
 As this is not relevant to you, you can list whatever you want.

 The Chinese government in recent years has been really careful about money being sent overseas, so this is a way for them to track capital outflows.

-When ready, select the submit button in blue and you will receive confirmation on the transfer from Alipay.
+When ready, select the submit button in blue and you should (hopefully) receive confirmation on the transfer from Alipay.

 This depends on the recipient bank’s institution.
-After making the transfer, check with the recipient to confirm receipt or contact the home bank to verify how long it will take for the funds to transfer.
+After making the transfer through Alipay, check with the recipient to confirm receipt or contact the home bank to verify how long it will take for the funds to transfer.

 Final Thoughts | International Transfers with Alipay